Modern slavery statement

 One Housing Group Limited is the parent company of a number of subsidiaries.
 This statement applies to our whole group.
 The group structure can be found here.

 Our vision and values

 We create places for people to call home and support them to live well.
-In pursuit of that mission, we are committed to doing everything we can to prevent slavery and human trafficking.
-This statement sets out how we deliver that commitment, and understand and mitigate the risk of slavery or human trafficking taking place within our business and supply chain.
+In pursuit of that mission, we are committed to doing everything we can to prevent slavery and human trafficking in our organisation and supply chain.
+This statement sets out how we deliver this commitment and mitigate the risk of slavery or human trafficking taking place within our business and supply chain.